 - The backup server whose configuration database you want to restore uses a custom certificate issued by a Certificate Authority instead of the default self-signed certificate to ensure a secure connection in the Veeam Agent management infrastructure.

-- After you run configuration restore for capacity tier, Veeam Backup & Replication will put the capacity tier extents into the seal mode.
-Rescan the backup infrastructure and then remove the extents from the seal mode.
+- After you run configuration restore for capacity tier, Veeam Backup & Replication will put the capacity tier extents into the Sealed mode.
+Rescan the backup infrastructure and then remove the extents from the Sealed mode.

 You can start configuration restore only from the Veeam Backup & Replication console installed locally on the backup server.
 You cannot start configuration restore from the console installed on a remote machine.